GalaxyShard/zigup/README.md

 # zigup

-Download and manage zig compilers.
+Download and manage zig compilers and ZLS versions.

+Built-in support for Mach releases and ZLS (TODO: not implemented)

 # Building